Old Town of Flushing Burial Ground

-History
+Early history

 George Washington, like other noted landowners, journeyed to Flushing, as the community was a center of scientific horticulture.
 The cemetery's floral and arboreal beauty have become a memorial to Flushing's status as a center of horticulture to this day.

 The town of Flushing suffered a Cholera epidemic circa 1840 and a Smallpox epidemic in 1844.
 Fears that the infected corpses would contaminate the church burial grounds the town elders purchased the land from the Bowne family and created a separate burial ground to be used for the infected to be buried in.
 By 1854 medical science had progressed and improved hygiene helped ward off such diseases, fewer epidemics resulted in a lessened need for the separate unconsecrated graveyard and it fell into disuse.

 In the latter decades of the 1800s it was set aside for use by the African American community.
 This was a result of editorials published in the Flushing Journal in the 1850s regarding the African Methodist Episcopalian (AME) church running out of burial space.
 From about 1880 to its closing in 1898 it became primarily a burial ground for African-Americans and Native Americans.

 By 1914 the land was used as the ‘town commons’ or ‘village green’, and by 1930 was paved over and made into a park called ‘Martin's Field.
 In 1936 Robert Moses, NYC Commissioner of Parks spearheaded the initiative to re-purpose the green into a recreational space for children.

 As one of the many projects during the Works Progress Administration period a modern children's playground was built on the site.
 It was during excavation that workers came across evidence of the previous usage as a burial ground.
 Found at the dig were remains which still had pennies over the eyes, an archaic practice that was also observed in excavation of the African Burial Ground in lower Manhattan.

 By 1938, the new playground, with a wading pool, baseball field and swing sets opened to the public.
 The WPA's historical division conducted interviews with local citizens about the sites history as a burial ground for a permanent record.
 The only grave markers that remained was for the Bunn family, who were members of the AME church.